A China twist: why are malls closing if consumption is rising?

 Major listed mall operators are also feeling the pain.
 Dalian Wanda, a big property developer, said in January it would close or restructure 30 of its retail venues and in August said more adjustments were underway.

-Malaysia-based Parkson, which operates more than 70 department stores in China, closed several of its stores in northern China last year following a 58 percent drop in China net profit in 2013.
+Malaysia-based Parkson (3368.HK), which operates more than 70 department stores in China, closed several of its stores in northern China last year following a 58 percent drop in China net profit in 2013.

 "As growth in retail sales slows because of the country's lower GDP growth, and in cities where mall space is abundant, vacancy rates have risen substantially," said Moody's analyst Marie Lam in a research note.

-In its latest efforts to re-energise the economy, China's central bank on Friday cut interest rates for the sixth time in less than a year.
+In its latest efforts to re-energize the economy, China's central bank on Friday cut interest rates for the sixth time in less than a year.

 Tim Condon, an economist at ING in Singapore warned that investors should not read China's official retail figures as exclusively reflective of rising household consumption, noting that the data also capture some government purchases.